Supply Chain Initiatives

 |

-In 2022, we conducted a detailed CSR evaluation (SAQ and corrective actions) of major suppliers.
+In 2024, we conducted a detailed CSR evaluation (SAQ and corrective actions) for the following major suppliers:

 Selection Criteria | ||